Find your spark at the movies.

-Every Wednesday morning I post exclusively for Paid Subscribers screenwriting tips and career insights I’ve gained over the years in this crazy business we call the film industry.
+Every Wednesday I post about screenwriting - tips, classes and career insights I’ve gained as a professional feature screenwriter throughout my years in this crazy business we call the film industry.
+These are exclusive to Paid Subscribers.

 As a screenwriter who struggles with anxiety and depression, when I try to write something new I often find myself at war with… myself.
 I get ideas for stories all the time.
 I’m excited to write them.
 But then when I start to type my big old disordered brain pops up like an ad for virus software and no matter how many times I click on the X, it doesn’t go away.